pilover100/Starlus-Plugin/README.md

 ## *Contributing*
 ---

-Starlus Plugin is almost entirely managed by a single contributer pilover100 with only a few exceptions (shout out to Epsil-Astra who did all the ship sprites), if you wish to contribute ideas or bug reports, please open an issue with the details or give me a ping on the ES discord and I'll try to sort through it when I can.
+Starlus Plugin is almost entirely managed by a single contributor pilover100 with only a few exceptions (shout out to Epsil-Astra who did all the ship sprites), if you wish to contribute ideas or bug reports, please open an issue with the details or give me a ping on the ES discord and I'll try to sort through it when I can.

 ## *Species Lore*
 ---